sumup-go/lessons/beginners/lesson.md

 Or you can start even simpler and run the program in the go playground.
 Just follow this (link)[https://goplay.tools/].

-As not all your installed the Go compiler, let's jump into the playground (and please install the Go compiler by next lesson) Here we see our first program already written for us.
+As not all your installed the Go compiler, let's jump into the playground (and please install the Go compiler by next lesson).

 ```go
 package main